USDA Foods Inventory Protection Requirements

 Minimum Inventory Protection for California-Only Processors

 The California Department of Education’s Food Distribution Program (FDP) will follow the same guidelines, outlined above, for calculating minimum inventory protection levels for California-only processors, whether new or returning.
-The FDP’s Processing Consultants are currently reviewing inventory protection levels for all processors approved under the State Master Processing Agreement and will contact those that need to obtain increased inventory protection levels.
+The FDP’s Processing Consultants review inventory protection levels annually for all processors approved under the State Master Processing Agreement and will contact those that need to obtain increased inventory protection levels.

-If you have any questions regarding this MB, please contact Manpreet (Neena) Kaur, Processing Consultant, Distribution and Processing Unit, by phone at 916-323-2591 or by e-mail at firstname.lastname@example.org.
+If you have any questions regarding this MB, please contact the Food Distribution Program Office by phone at 916-323-0865 or by e-mail at firstname.lastname@example.org.